bortox/Compiti-scolastici/_posts/2020-02-29-Bram-Stoker-life-novels.md

 ---
 ### The childhood

 **Abraham Stoker** was born in Clontarf, a district of Dublin, on November 8 of **1847**.
 He was the third of seven sons, his dad worked in the administrative office of Dublin Castle.
 Until he was 7 years old he couldn’t stand up for a medical condition so he had a **loner childhood**.
-During this period his mum , Charlotte, told him stories that  inspired him late.
+During this period his mum, Charlotte, told him stories that  inspired him late.
 He later  cured his illness.

 ### Studies & work

-Bram Stoker studied **mathematics** at Trinity College, in Dublin; he was a **really good student**: he excelled in all subjects and in sports too.
-When he ended school he started working as a **civil servant** at Dublin castle, during this period he accepted to **work for free as journalist and theater’s critic**.
+Bram Stoker studied **mathematics** at Trinity College, in Dublin.
+He was a **really good student**: he excelled in all subjects and in sports too.
+After school he started working as a **civil servant** at Dublin castle, during this period he accepted to **work for free as journalist and drama critic**.

  In the **1878** Bram Stoker **married** **Florence Balcom** and **moved** to **London**, there he started working for **Lyceum Theatre**.
 Thanks to his friendship with Henry Ivring, Stoker knew **James Whitstler** and **Arthur Conan Doyle**; with these new friends he **travelled around the world**.